warrant-dev/warrant/README.md

 ## Use Cases

 Warrant is built specifically for application authorization and access control use cases, particularly those related to security and compliance.
-Some examples of what you can do and build with Warrant:
+Examples of problems Warrant solves are:

-- Add basic role based access control (RBAC) to a SaaS application including the ability for customers to self-service their roles and permissions via the embeddable management app.
+- Add role based access control (RBAC) to your SaaS application with the ability for your customers to self-manage their roles and permissions via the Warrant self service dashboard or your own custom dashboard built using Warrant's component library.
+- Allow your customers to define and manage their own roles &amp; permissions for their tenant (organization)
-- Support more advanced RBAC scenarios including custom roles and permissions per tenant or 'fine grained RBAC' (access to specific resources by role).
+- Add 'fine grained RBAC' (role based access to specific resources)
-- Implement fine grained, object/resource-level authorization for your custom data model (`[user:1] is an [editor] of [document:x]`)
+- Implement fine grained, object/resource-level authorization specific to your application's data model (`[user:1] is an [editor] of [document:x]`)
 - Add centralized and auditable access control around your internal applications.
-- Implement 'approval flows' (i.e. request access to a resource).
+- Implement 'approval flows' (i.e. request access to a resource from an admin -> admin approves access).
-- Add a Google Docs-like sharing model for your own resources and objects.
+- Add Google Docs-like sharing and permissioning for your application's resources and objects.
-- Gate access to SaaS features based on custom pricing tiers and feature packages.
+- Gate access to SaaS features based on your product's pricing tiers and feature packages.
 - Satisfy auditing and compliance requirements of frameworks and standards such as SOC2, HIPAA, GDPR and CCPA.

 ## SDKs